Updated: Nov 28, 2022

-Furthermore, new legislation in California must be approved by a majority of the state's residents.
+Furthermore, a majority of the state's residents must approve new legislation in California.
 As a result, since 2005, California has had no inheritance tax regulations.

 However, federal income tax legislation continues to apply, even though, as previously indicated, California did not have a state income tax in 2019.
 In addition, the California legislature recently attempted to pass legislation that would have reinstated the California estate tax.
 Instead, it imposed a new gift and generation-skipping tax on California residents beginning January 1, 2021.

 What's The Difference Between Inheritance Tax And Estate Tax?

 Many people confuse an estate tax with an inheritance tax since the two are seemingly the same.
 However, the most crucial distinction between the two taxes is who pays the tax:

 When an estate tax is applied, the person who owns the estate is the one who pays the tax.

 On the other hand, the person who inherits the property is responsible for paying the tax in an inheritance tax.